justisGipson/google_cert/git_and_github/week_four/README.md

 **Continuous deployment** means the new code is deployed often.
 The goal is to avoid roll outs with a lot of changes between two versions of a project and instead do incremental updates with only a few changes at a time.

-Some of concepts that needs to be dealt with when creating CICD includes:
+Some of concepts that needs to be dealt with when creating CI/CD includes:

 1. Pipelines, which specifies the steps that need to run to get the desired result
 2. Artifacts, which is the name used to describe any files that are generated as part of the pipeline